Entry to Turkey

 Depending on nationality and bi-national agreements, there is more than one visa or entry option available for students (exchange, transfer, visiting students, full-time international undergraduate or graduate students).
 These are traditional consular visa, e-Visa, passport, national ID, or airport visa entries.
 Once you have a clear understanding of how you will enter Turkey and what is most convenient for you, you will be able to make your choice.

-In most cases, students (exchange, transfer, visiting students, full-time international undergraduate or graduate students) traveling to Turkey for an academic program are not necessarily required to apply for a student visa at a consulate.
 If students are eligible by their citizenship to obtain a touristic visa or to use their passports or national ID to enter Turkey as a tourist, we recommend this option as it will allow students to travel outside Turkey while waiting on their residence permit.
 Since student visas can only be obtained after a consulate/embassy application and are usually granted as “Single Entry”, urgent travels of students outside Turkey without a residence permit will be restricted or problematic.
-If you are not sure what type of visa you need after reading this information, you can email us and include your nationality, last time you entered Turkey and visa type (if any), and we’ll assist you.

-Entry rules for faculty, staff, interns, researchers, and visitors are the same as those stated above.
+Entry rules for faculty, staff, interns, researchers, and visitors are the same as those stated above in the STUDENTS section.
 Regular visa rules between your home country and Turkey apply.